aadarshjadhav/Nunam_Assignment/README.md

 Step_4: Create APIs to perform Read-only queries to get voltage, current etc among CRUD operations on the Database.

 Step_5: Since the data is in JSON format, use another .js file, and use Chart.js to perform linear graphs.

+These were the steps I was planning on doing it but couldn't as I needed more time to do it.

+THANKS FOR MAKING IT TILL THE END!!!:)